-Getting rid of mice may seem like an impossible thing to do, but it only takes a choice or two, and the job is done!
-Or so you hope!
+Getting rid of mice may seem like an impossible thing to do.

 How effective are glue traps for mice control?